Some quick thoughts on Not Writing

 We live in a world where it’s no longer considered acceptable in progressive circles to judge or exclude people based on their ethnicity or sexual orientation, yet it’s still absolutely fine to shame women for choosing not to be mothers.
 Childlessness feels like the last bastion of a woman’s life that the world is still not just allowed but encouraged to weigh in on, dividing women into the hallowed halls of motherhood and the scorned shaming-carrying non-mothers.
 It’s so unfair, so tiring and so fucking cruel.

 As a woman there is literally nothing I can do in this world that would earn me the approval that giving birth would get me.
-My extended family, who look down on everything I’ve ever done with my life and think my career is a joke would suddenly hold me in all esteem they have denied me through every educational and occupational milestone should I suddenly announce a pregnancy.
+My extended family, who look down on everything I’ve ever done with my life and think my career is a joke, would suddenly hold me in all esteem they have denied me through every educational and occupational milestone should I suddenly announce a pregnancy.
 How in the fuck do you think that makes me feel?

 There is no community for women who don’t want children.
 No Mumsnet for the childfree.
 No safe space, no support network to replace the friendships and intimacy we’ve lost to other people’s motherhood, and most of all no understanding that this may be something that is actually out of our hands.
 We don’t choose the things we care about in life, or the things we’re good at.
 As people we are all different, but when it comes to motherhood that established logic flies out of the window.
 Of course all women must want to be mothers because anything else is unnatural.